Home

 March 2013 - 20,000 miles

 Serious running problems, a burst brake line and loads of snow meant that the bike was off the road for nearly 6 weeks.
-The carburettor needed stripping down and cleaning, the brake needed renovating and it also got a much needed full service.
+The carburettor needed stripping down and cleaning, the brakes needed renovating and it also got a much needed full service.
 It's now back in great condition and ready for the summer.

 We are going to need some new saddlebags soon though, our old ones are falling to bits now.

--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------Tuesday 19th November 2012
+Tuesday 19th November 2012

 Drive belt failure